angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 <div class="self">
     I thoroughly enjoyed the challenges presented in Year 2.
-Even though I had substantial difficulty in the Devour and Infinity phases, I believe that I am fitter at the end of Year 2 compared to the end of Year 1, even with all the distractions that life threw my way.
-My consistency has improved and I have addressed some steady state issues.
+Even though I had difficulty in the latter part of the program, I believe that I am fitter at the end of Year 2 compared to the end of Year 1, even with all the distractions that life presented.

+    My consistency has improved, in both interval and time trials, and I have made some progress with longer steady state workouts.

     Overall, I am very happy.
 I look forward to starting Year 3.
 </div>

 <style>